wesnoth-legacy-project/The_Dark_Hordes/SCRIPT.md

 Unit: There’s a secret door here!
 This must be the library.

-Guardian: I will not allow the likes of you to lay eye upon the book!
+Guardian: I will not allow the likes of you to lay eyes upon the book!

 ## Death of Guardian